charliewynn/charliewynn.github.io/_posts/2023-03-22-quick-switch-disc-golf-retriever.md

 It's not elegant but it works!

 <iframe width="100%" height="420" src="https://www.youtube.com/embed/JtFd0csIyUk" title="Quick Switch disc golf retriever attachment" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+I had some concerns about the weight of the quick switch adapters and did a little investigating into that on this related page: [link](/quick-switch-disc-golf-retriever-weight)